 had complete clearing of signs and symptoms and Mycological Cure.

 ** Effective Treatment – Patients who had minimal residual signs and symptoms of interdigital tinea pedis and Mycological Cure.

-*** Mycological Cure - Patients who had both negative microscopic KOH preparation and a negative fungal culture.
+*** Mycological Cure – Patients who had both negative microscopic KOH preparation and negative fungal culture.

-In clinical trials, complete cure in sertaconazole treated patients was achieved in 32 of 160 (20%) patients with Trichophyton rubrum, in 7 of 28 (25%) patients with Trichophyton menta-grophytes and in 2 of 13 (15%) patients with Epidermophyton floccosum.
+In clinical trials, complete cure in sertaconazole treated subjects was achieved in 32 of 160 (20%) subjects with Trichophyton rubrum, in 7 of 28 (25%) subjects with Trichophyton mentagrophytes and in 1 of 13 (15%) subjects with Epidermophyton floccosum.